ScionResearch/3D_Helios_UI/README.md

 In blender2helios: provide  new_blender2helios_scene as the helios base directory

-In blender Go to the Render tab and run blender2helios as shown
+In blender Go to the Render tab and run blender2helios Export as shown

 ![Optional Text](images/blender2helios_render.PNG)